 Omega Phi Alpha’s National Convention is the annual* gathering of delegates from each active university chapter, national officers and alumnae representatives.
 The delegation makes decisions that will guide the future of the national sorority.
 Although day-to-day administrative decisions are made during the year by the national officers, all of the sorority’s important national issues are decided by the convention delegation.
 In addition, a large part of convention is devoted to exchanging ideas, networking and developing skills that chapter leaders will use in maintaining a healthy chapter.

 OPA’s 50th anniversary as a national organization is quickly approaching!
-Convention 2017 will take place near Bowling Green, OH, our founding location, at Hilton Garden Inn, 6165 Levis Commons Boulevard, Perrysburg, OH.
+Convention 2017 will take place near Bowling Green, OH, our founding location, at the Hilton Garden Inn, 6165 Levis Commons Boulevard, Perrysburg, OH.

 All OPA members are invited to join in on the celebration.
 Tell your OPA friends, find lost sisters and plan to celebrate this milestone event together in OPA style.
+Read the invitation.